ioBroker/ioBroker.cameras/README.md

 ### URL image with basic authentication
 This is URL request for image, where all parameters are in URL, but you can provide the credentials for basic authentication.
 Like `http://mycam/snapshot.jpg`

+### FFmpeg
+If you want to access snapshots on RTSP cameras, you can use ffmpeg.
+You need to install ffmpeg on your system:
+- Windows has precompiled ffmpeg and there is no need to download anything.
+(Windows version is taken from here: https://www.gyan.dev/ffmpeg/builds/ffmpeg-git-essentials.7z)
+- Linux: `sudo apt-get install ffmpeg -y`

 <!--
 	Placeholder for the next version (at the beginning of the line):
 	### **WORK IN PROGRESS**
 -->

 ## Changelog
+### **WORK IN PROGRESS**
+* (bluefox) added RTSP camera

 ### 0.2.0 (2022-09-27)
 * (bluefox) GUI updated to MUIv5